 If you’re going to be offering a course online you’ll need Learning Management Software (LMS) for your online educational environment.

 So if you’re in this group of educators where do you start?
-Well you should start at the end.
+Well, you should start at the end.
 At the very end.
 Let me explain.

-Learning Management Software can be as complex or as simple as you want.
-It’s easy to get excited about the many interesting features of an LMS without thinking about how useful they will be for your online course users.
+Learning Management Software can be as complex or as simple as you want it to be.
+It is easy to get excited about the many interesting features of an LMS without thinking about how useful they will be for your online course users.
 You need to ask yourself questions like:

 As we mention in this podcast, sometimes all you need your Learning Management System Software to do is provide the digital equivalent of two chairs and a table for the teacher and student to interact.
 If you don’t need more… why complicate things?
 Start with your students’ educational objectives in mind and go forward from there.

-LMS features need to be “must have” tools for the sake of educational advancement not “nice to have” tools for the sake of technological coolness.
+LMS features need to be “must have” tools for the sake of educational advancement, not “nice to have” tools for the sake of technological coolness.